Collaboration tool: VoIP (voice over IP) / video call

 Voice over IP as a collaboration tool has quickly gained popularity among companies and is part of their communication portfolio.
 As a report from Eclipse Telecom is pointing out, the VoIP is moving towards the state to totally replace our telephones in our offices and also integrate in existing collaboration service environments.

 Coordination

 Coordination is defined as "the deliberate and orderly alignment or adjustment of partners’ actions to achieve jointly determined goals".
 Collaboration tools supporting this are the ones who allow a person to set up group activities, schedules and deliverables.

-Online Calendars
+Online calendars

 Online calendars are part of professional behaviour at work and fully integrated in other systems.
 As a research paper from University of Bath explains, online calendars could in the future be much closely linked to other data such as social media and have even a larger effect.

-Time trackers
+Time-tracking software

 Time trackers are especially used to measure the performance of employees.
 Its effect on productivity is discussed as being controversial.